 The range and impact of expense ratios can be significant to your total return.
 So when you take the time to evaluate a fund’s strategy and performance, be sure to consider the costs as well before jumping in.

-But remember: fees such as expense ratios are only one dimension across which to assess funds.
-Two seemingly-similar funds with different expense ratios might have other differences in their composition, so it’s important to read a fund’s prospectus before making an investment.
+But remember: Fees, such as expense ratios, are only one dimension to consider when assessing funds.
+Two seemingly similar funds with different expense ratios might have other differences in their composition, so it’s important to read a fund’s prospectus before making an investment.